 This article walks you through the installation process for the Azure Active Directory (Azure AD) Connect provisioning agent and how to initially configure it in the Azure portal.

-The following installation instructions assume that all the prerequisites were met.
+The following installation instructions assume that you've met all the prerequisites.

 This article deals with installing the provisioning agent by using the wizard.
-For information on installing the Azure AD Connect provisioning agent by using a command-line interface (CLI), see Install the Azure AD Connect provisioning agent by using a CLI and PowerShell.
+For information about installing the Azure AD Connect provisioning agent by using a CLI, see Install the Azure AD Connect provisioning agent by using a CLI and PowerShell.

-For more information and an example, see the following video.
+For more information and an example, view the following video:

 Group Managed Service Accounts

 A group Managed Service Account (gMSA) is a managed domain account that provides automatic password management, simplified service principal name (SPN) management, and the ability to delegate the management to other administrators.
-It also extends this functionality over multiple servers.
-Azure AD Connect cloud sync supports and recommends the use of a group Managed Service Account for running the agent.
-For more information on a group Managed Service Account, see Group Managed Service Accounts.
+A gMSA also extends this functionality over multiple servers.
+Azure AD Connect cloud sync supports and recommends the use of a gMSA for running the agent.
+For more information, see Group Managed Service Accounts.

-To upgrade an existing agent to use the group Managed Service Account created during installation, update the agent service to the latest version by running AADConnectProvisioningAgent.msi.
+To update an existing agent to use the Group Managed Service Account created during installation, upgrade the agent service to the latest version by running AADConnectProvisioningAgent.msi.
 Now run through the installation wizard again and provide the credentials to create the account when you're prompted to do so.

 Install the agent